BanklessTimes

 Coinbase Pays No Dividend, But CONY Does

-Still, investors interested in earning a dividend from Coinbase will likely have to wait for longer as the company is still investing in its growth.
+Still, investors interested in earning a dividend from Coinbase will likely have to wait longer as the company is still investing in its growth.

 Instead, income investors who are bullish on Coinbase stock may want to consider the YieldMax COIN Option Income Strategy ETF (CONY), which pays a variable but high dividend yield of over 70%.